gitclxver/portfolio/README.md

-# portfolio
+# Portfolio
-A TypeScript Website About Me
+Everything You May Need To Know About Me.